mgatny/quickfix_101/README.md

 for running the tests.

 See [QuickFIX101.pdf](https://github.com/mgatny/quickfix_101/blob/master/QuickFIX101.pdf)
-for the slides from the meetup presentation.
+for the slides from the meetup presentation, or view them on [Speaker Deck](https://speakerdeck.com/mgatny/chicago-fintech-open-source-meetup-quickfix-101).

 Prerequisites